DemocracyDevelopers/raire-rs/README.md

 * votes : An array of objects.
 Each object contains two fields:
   * n : The number of votes with this specific preference list
   * prefs : An array of integers between 0 and _num_candidates_-1, being indices of candidates in the preference list, with the most preferred candidate the first entry in the array.
-* winner : An integer between 0 and _num_candidates_-1, being the index of the candidate who is the winner.
+* winner : Optionally, an integer between 0 and _num_candidates_-1, being the index of the candidate who is the winner.
 This will be checked against the votes as a consistency check.
+  The only use for this is consistency checking - the RAIRE algorithm will recount the election anyway and check the winner.
+This is to prevent the audit checking that the digitally recorded votes do give the same winner as the paper ballots, but failing to notice that that is not the announced winner.
 * audit : The type of the audit, and the number of auditable ballots for computing the diluted margin, which may be larger than the number of formal votes for a variety of logistic reasons.
 Audit type may be:
   * BRAVO,
   * MACRO,